andreybrokeit/andreybrokeit.github.io/_posts/2018-11-28-phone-screen.md

 Because we are mean and want other people on the other end of the line to suffer?
 Or we have nothing else to do but listen to the awkward, semi-stuttering speech with a phone static that makes this whole experience sound like a really bad DJ remix of some LoFi Jazz/HipHop stream on [Youtube](https://www.youtube.com/results?search_query=lofi+hip+hop).

-The time we invest into this conversation will pay off greatly when you won't be wasting yours and your coworker's time bringing in the "bad fit" candidate into the office.
+When your poorly screened candidates come into the office and spends 6 hours each talking to your coworkers - it becomes very expensive to do so week after week.
+The time we invest into proper screening will pay off greatly very soon.

 If you bring a sub-optimal candidate into the office you will be wasting your and your coworker's time at a dramatic rate.
 Investing some of your time into the phone screen you will pay off greatly in the future.
 The important part is the efficiency of the screening.